papertank/envoy-deploy/readme.md

     --cleanup                Whether to cleanup old deployments

 #### `envoy run deployment_cleanup`
-Delete any old deployments older than 48 hours, limiting the number deleted to 5 (by default).
+Delete any old deployments leaving just the last 4

+#### `envoy run rollback`
+In case the healt check does not work, you can rollback and it will use the previous deploy

 ## How it Works